vitessio/website/content/en/docs/14.0/design-docs/vreplication/keys.md

 ## Automation

-OnlineDDL mechanism automatically analyzes the differences between source and target tables, evaluates eligible keys, chooses the keys on source and target tables, and populates the filter's `source_unique_key_columns`, `target_unique_key_columns`, `source_unique_key_target_columns` fields.
+OnlineDDL has a mechanism to automatically analyze the differences between source and target tables, evaluate eligible keys, choose the keys on source and target tables, and populate the filter's `source_unique_key_columns`, `target_unique_key_columns`, `source_unique_key_target_columns` fields.
 Indeed, OnlineDDL operations are most susceptible to differences in keys.
+The user can also supply their chosen values as an override — using those fields in the workflow definition — in the rare case it's needed.

-At this time no other VReplication mechanism automates this analysis.
-The user must supply the correct values.
+VReplication more broadly will automatically use the most efficient `PRIMARY KEY` equivalent (NON-NULL unique key) when there's no defined `PRIMARY KEY` on the table.

 ## Implementation